wp-plugins/lightbox-plus/readme.txt

 * Added ColorBox version loading newer/older depending on WordPress version
  * It seems older verions of WordPress were having jQuery conflict with the latest version of ColorBox
 * Added information to submit for support under the support tab
+* Fixed issue where PHP HTML DOM Parser would throw error when getting title if link had no child img to get title from.
 * Renamed plugin to Lightbox Plus ColorBox to reflect long time usage or ColorBox as the lightbox tool
 * Updated ColorBox to version 1.3.28
  * Fixed compatibility issue with old versions of jQuery (1.3.2-1.4.2)